amylam7/amylam7.github.io/_posts/2019-09-30-circuit-plushy.md

 ![CircuitPlushyFrontOn](https://amylam7.github.io/img/CircuitPlushyFrontOn.jpg)

-**Figure 1.** The above image presents the plushy's LEDs lighting up when the switch is on and the button is pressed.
+**Figure 1.** The above image presents the completed plushy's LEDs lighting up when the switch is on and the button is pressed.

 ![CircuitPlushyFront](https://amylam7.github.io/img/CircuitPlushyFront.jpg)

-**Figure 2.** The above image presents the front of the plushy wnen the switch is off and the button is unpressed.
+**Figure 2.** The above image presents the front of the completed plushy when the switch is off and the button is unpressed.

 ![CircuitPlushyBack](https://amylam7.github.io/img/CircuitPlushyBack.jpg)

-**Figure 3.** The above image presents the back of the plushy.
+**Figure 3.** The above image presents the back of the completed plushy.

 ![CircuitPlushyPrototype](https://amylam7.github.io/img/CircuitPlushyPrototype.jpg)